sinascorpion/Mawari_Guardian_Node/README.md

 |      8 GB RAM     |
 |      50GB SSD     |

-## Get a Server (Powered by GoldVPS)

-Need a reliable VPS for this node?
-**GoldVPS** offers SSD NVMe servers optimized for Docker.

-- ✅ Quick deployment on Ubuntu 24.04
-- ✅ Stable bandwidth
-- ✅ NVMe SSD

 ## 0) Prepare Wallet, Tokens, and Guardian NFTs (in your browser)
 1. Open https://testnet.mawari.net/mint and connect your wallet.
 Switch to Mawari Network TestNet.